CyberCoyotes/3603-CodingHandbook/docs/source/controls/vision-photonvision-on-a-limelight.rst

 Using Photonvision on a Limelight
 ====

-Download the rpiboot_setup to see the Limeight in Windows Explorer.
+Download the `Limelight USB Driver <https://limelightvision.io/pages/downloads>`_ to see the Limeight in Windows Explorer.
 It's needed before Balena Etcher can flash the limelight.

 `Installing PhotonLib <https://docs.photonvision.org/en/latest/docs/programming/photonlib/adding-vendordep.html>`_ in VS Code.